 Step back in time in Bath

-As well as historic sites, Bath has lots of museums and art galleries.
-In addition, it also has plenty of green space in its many parks and public gardens.
+As well as historic sites, Bath has a choice of museums and art galleries.
+In addition, it has plenty of green space in its many parks and public gardens.
 For instance, these include the Royal Victoria Park, Sydney Gardens and Prior Park.

 Take a tour of Haynes International Motor Museum

-For motor enthusiasts, the Haynes International Motor Museum in Sparkford is a must-do visit.
-My petrolhead husband couldn’t miss the opportunity to visit when we were looking for things to do in Somerset.
+For motor enthusiasts, the Haynes International Motor Museum in Sparkford is definitely one of the best days out in Somerset.

 Things to do for kids at Haynes Museum